Power Washing Vinyl Siding

 Take just one day off and dedicate it to washing your vinyl siding, which does not require much but a pressure washer and soapy water.
 If you are indeed a professional that can get the Ideal Siding repair done right check out our services, today!

 Step I: Check the siding and its condition

 The very first step will be to walk around your house, inspecting the condition of the vinyl siding.
 It is essential to ensure that the pieces are all intact and none has become loose because if there is even a small crack on the siding, then water will penetrate through into the house.
 Also, ensure the long walls have siding that perfectly overlaps.

-You should also check the condition of the caulking and the glazing because if they are not in good condition, they might seep in water.
+You should also check the condition of the caulking and the glazing because if they are not in good condition, they might seep into the water.
 After doing so, shut the windows.

 Step II: Water any gardens around the perimeter of the house

-In washing the siding, you will use liquids with chemicals which might end up affecting your gardens.
+In washing the vinyl siding, you will use liquids with chemicals that might end up affecting your gardens.
 Therefore, if you have any gardens around the house, ensure you soak the soil with water.
-This will ultimately dilute the chemicals from the washing product, hence little or no effect to the plants.
+This will ultimately dilute the chemicals from the washing product, hence little or no effect on the plants.

 Step III: Add soap